SardineDude1/NYTBestSellerListGenerator/README.md

 - Cover Image Source
 - Description
 - Number of Weeks on the Bestseller List
-- Link to Website Holdings of Item (Searched by ISBN)
 - Etc. (See NYTBS.ini File for Full Fist)

 Mediums Included: